AnmolAcharya/Job-Tracker-AWS-SERVERLESS-CRUD-APP-/README.md

 Architecture Diagram and Flow:
 ![Arch ](https://github.com/user-attachments/assets/ca574540-eb28-4cb9-a0db-88c3b7bd4cff)

-🎯 Objective:

-Managing job applications and their statuses can become overwhelming, especially when applying to numerous companies.
-This project addresses that challenge by providing a centralized portal to:

-Log applications
-Update status and referral information
-Delete or edit entries as needed

-This solution leverages modern AWS serverless services to provide a secure, scalable, and cost-efficient experience.

-🏗️ Architecture Overview

-This app is built entirely on AWS’s serverless stack and consists of the following key components:

-⚙️ Core Flow:
-Frontend (React.js)
-A responsive UI allowing users to interact with job data (Create, Read, Update, Delete)

-Deployed using AWS CloudFront for global delivery and fast load times Authentication (Amazon Cognito)
-Handles secure sign-up and login
-Provides JWT tokens to verify user identity and authorize API requests

-API Layer (Amazon API Gateway)
-Exposes secure REST endpoints for frontend interaction Validates JWT tokens and routes requests to Lambda functions

-Business Logic (AWS Lambda)
-Stateless backend logic for all CRUD operations Written in Node.js with the AWS SDK and connected to DynamoDB

-Database (Amazon DynamoDB)
-NoSQL database to store job entries (jobId, name, appliedDate, status, referral, etc.)
-Designed for fast lookups and scalability

-🛠️ AWS Services Used
+What proble does it solve:

+This project simplifies job application tracking by offering a centralized, serverless AWS-powered portal to log, update, and manage application statuses efficiently.

-Service	Purpose
+Service Overview:
-Cognito	User sign-up/login, token-based auth (JWT)
-API Gateway	Serves as the interface for the frontend to access backend functions Lambda	Executes business logic for Create, Read, Update, Delete operations DynamoDB	Stores job application data in a scalable NoSQL table CloudFront	Distributes the static frontend globally with low latency S3 (optional)	For frontend hosting if not using Vercel or other services

-🚀 How to Run the App
-✅ Deployed Version:
+Cognito – Handles user sign-up/login with JWT-based auth API Gateway – Connects frontend to backend APIs
+Lambda – Runs CRUD logic
+DynamoDB – Stores job data in a NoSQL table
+CloudFront – Delivers frontend globally with low latency S3 – Hosts frontend static files

+Currently deployed in CLoudfront:
 The app is hosted using CloudFront.
 Owner can access it at:
 🔗 https://d3stgb1bbo1aaq.cloudfront.net

-👤 Access:
+Access:
 Once the app loads, sign up or log in using your email (handled by Cognito).
 After login, the portal displays your job applications.
 Use the interface to:
 Add a new job entry
 Edit/update an application
 Delete entries if needed

 All operations are secured and user-scoped using Cognito’s JWT tokens and verified by API Gateway.

-🔍 Problem This Solves
-Tracking job applications across different portals is chaotic.
-Many students and professionals use spreadsheets or notes to manage this.
-This app replaces the need for manual entry systems with a robust, cloud-native job tracking portal.

-It offers:

-🔒 Secure access via login
-✍️ Easy form-based job logging
-🗂️ Real-time updates with DynamoDB
-💨 Low-latency performance via CloudFront

 ![Jobsection](https://github.com/user-attachments/assets/4c97cfab-4e9e-4836-b502-d9b74ff62928)